 Dress in layers.
 The weather in Yellowstone is unpredictable – it can be a beautiful morning, followed by rain showers out of the blue.
 Because of that, it is smart to dress in layers and always carry a waterproof jacket.
 I would recommend that you pack a jacket that is also windproof, especially if you plan on climbing tall peaks.
 Mountain peaks tend to be windy and colder than the rest of the park and you should be adequately prepared.

 Don’t be put off by the smell.
-Yellowstone is best known for the abundance of hot springs and geysers.
+Yellowstone is best known for its abundance of hot springs and geysers.
 And while they are beautiful to observe, they smell really bad.
 That’s because of the sulfuric acid and hydrogen sulfide gas that smell just like rotten eggs.
 If you want to do several hikes in Yellowstone and see some of the most beautiful geothermal springs, this is something you’ll have to get used to.

 There is no public transport in the national park.
 Yellowstone’s main road is the Grand Loop, and it takes anywhere between 4 and 7 hours to cover it fully.
 If you are planning to hike in different areas of the park, your best option is to rent a car.
 Especially because there’s no dedicated road for cyclists – they must drive on the main road with the vehicles, and that’s not exactly safe.

 Watch out for bears.
-Yellowstone park is known for presence of bears, and it’s highly recommended that you bring bear spray wherever you go.
+Yellowstone park is known for the presence of bears, and it’s highly recommended that you bring bear spray wherever you go.
 Also, if you’re alone on the trail, it’s a good idea to be as loud as possible.
 That will alert any bears in the vicinity to your presence so they’re less likely to be scared.
-Some of the trails are occasionally closed off because of bear activity, so double check that before you set out on any hike.
+Some of the trails are occasionally closed off because of bear activity, so double-check that before you set out on any hike.

 The Beaver Ponds Loop trail is one of the many hikes in the Mammoth Hot Springs area.
 It is a moderately difficult hike that takes about 3 hours to finish, and it’s also quite popular for horseback riding.
 The elevation gain is only about 230 meters, which is barely noticeable over the entire course of the trail.